LED Array Test Box Project

 LED Array Usage

-The completed unit, with the lid screwed onto the base and connected to a UNO..
-There is small marking molded into the lid to identify the +5v and Gnd headers, but it doesn't show in the images.
+The completed unit, with the lid screwed onto the base and connected to a UNO.
+There ar small markings molded into the lid to identify the +5v and Gnd headers, but it doesn't show in the images.
 To use the unit, +5v and Gnd connections are plugged in the respective headers, and then output pins from the MCU are connected to the input header.
 When the output is high the LED is lit.
 The +5v and Gnd headers provide a convenient point for taking off connections to other items being tested.

 If the +5v supply does not come from the Arduino then it is critical that the GND from the test unit is connected to the Gnd on the Arduino.